 When it comes to your menstrual cycle, there’s no such thing as too many tips or explainers about how best to deal with the pesky monthly visitor.
 Want to decode the color of your period blood?
 And learn about the yoga poses that can help ease the pain of cramps?
-There’s always more to learn.
-(Like, did you know you can biohack Aunt Flo’s whole visit?)
-Luckily, the quest to make the unpleasant parts of your monthly occurrence more bearable is virtually unending, and recent research suggests that one effective method could be as easy (and free!) as meditating.
+Biohack Aunt Flo’s whole visit?
+We’re on it.
+And now, recent research suggests that one effective method for reducing painful period symptoms could be as easy (and free!) as meditating.

 Clue, a female-health and period-tracking app, claims the mindfulness practice can help alleviate some of the less-than-pleasant aspects of your period.
 At least one study has shown that stress can cause dysmenorrhea (a fancy way of saying menstrual cramps), and according to Clue, stress can also result in the production of lower levels of estrogen among other imbalances.

 A study published in the journal Mindfulness found that meditating can even change your attitude toward period pain, potentially impacting how severe it is.

 Meditation has already been linked to health benefits like curbing your alcohol cravings and relieving pain, the latter of which is crucial during those moments when you could swear your uterus is actively stabbing you.
 (Trust me, I’ve been there.)